-I'm not exactly sure when I feel in love with Mary Oliver's work.
-I met her on a trip to Iona Scotland with my mom, on a women's Pilgrimage.
-Or maybe I met her at the Harmony Hill, in Union Washington.
+I'm not exactly sure when first heard Mary Oliver.
+I met her on a women's pilgrimage to Iona Scotland, Gretchen and Lesley read Mary there.
+I also knew of Mary from the time I spent at Harmony Hill, in Union Washington.
 In the beginning, Mary felt like a poet I should like.
-I should like poetry and I should get her work.
+I should like poetry and I should "get" her work.
 But I didn't.
 Maybe it wasn't time, or my mind was too busy to settle in on a poem.
 I don't know.

 And then one day...a sort of lightbulb went off.
 For over a year, I've been running a weekly online clutter clearing circle.
-Each week, I find at least 4 quotes, sayings, or poems to share.
-It's been during this last year that I met Mary again.
+Each week, I find quotes, sayings, or poems to share.
+It's been during this last year that I started to feel Mary's poems.

 Read this poem, slowly.
-Savor it's message.
-You are not perfect, maybe not even half perfect.
-Neither am I. Thank goodness we are still in process- not done.
-Tuck this poem into your back pocket for those days when you feel less than stelar.
+Tuck it into into your back pocket for those days when you feel less than stelar.
 And know there is a world of imperfect souls out there- kindred spirits of imperfection.
+Keep Paddling, Denise

 My work is loving the world.